Pennington, New Jersey: Education

 Hopewell Valley Central High School with 1,097 students in grades 9–12.
-The district's Board of Education is composed of nine members allocated to each of the three municipalities based on population, with Pennington assigned a single seat.
+The district's board of education is comprised of nine members allocated to each of the three municipalities based on population, with Pennington assigned a single seat.

 Eighth grade students from all of Mercer County are eligible to apply to attend the high school programs offered by the Mercer County Technical Schools, a county-wide vocational school district that offers full-time career and technical education at its Health Sciences Academy, STEM Academy and Academy of Culinary Arts, with no tuition charged to students for attendance.

 The Pennington School serves students in sixth through twelfth grades, having been founded in 1838 with a single teacher and three students.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 12.34 mi of roadways, of which 8.57 mi were maintained by the municipality, 3.17 mi by Mercer County and 0.60 mi by the New Jersey Department of Transportation.

 Route 31 passes through Pennington, providing access to Interstate 295 at exit 72.
 Additionally, exit 73 along I-295 connects to Scotch Road North, which provides access to all of the surrounding Hopewell Township area.